Empirical Bayes Regret Minimization: Setting

-where the outer expectation is over problem instances $P \sim \cP$.
-With this in mind, our problem becomes an instance of Bayesian bandits \cite{BF85}.
-A celebrated solution to these problems is the Gittins index \cite{Git79}.
+where the outer expectation is over $P \sim \cP$.
+This makes our problem a variant of Bayesian bandits \cite{berry85bandit}.
+A celebrated solution to these problems is the Gittins index \cite{gittins79bandit}.

-Note that the minimization of $R(A)$ is different from minimizing $\max_{P \in \cS} \condE{R(A, P)}{P}$, which is arguably more common in multi-armed bandits.
-But the latter is often too conservative in real-world problems.
+Note that the minimization of $R(A)$ is different from minimizing $\condE{R(A, P)}{P}$ for all $P$.
+While the latter is standard in multi-armed bandits, it is clearly more conservative because it optimizes equally for likely and unlikely problem instances $P$.
 The former is a good objective when the distribution $\cP$ can be estimated from past data.
-Such data are becoming increasingly available and is the reason for the recent boom in off-policy evaluation from logged bandit feedback \cite{li11unbiased,swaminathan15counterfactual}.
+Such data are becoming increasingly available and are the main reason for recent works on off-policy evaluation from logged bandit feedback \cite{li11unbiased,swaminathan15counterfactual}.